Project-Counter/cop5/source/03-specifications/01-counter-reports-for-consumers.rst

      - Platform-level usage summarized by Metric_Type.
      - All Host_Types

-\*Data repositories may choose to conform to the Code of Practice R5.1 or, alternatively, may wish to work with the Code of Practice for Research Data.
+\*Data repositories may choose to conform to the Code of Practice R5.1, or alternatively may wish to work with the Code of Practice for Research Data.

 See :numref:`platform-reports` below for details on Platform Usage Reports.